For decades now, many business leaders and managers have been espousing the benefits of having an open-door policy in the workplace.

 While there’s nothing wrong with engaging in occasional non-work-related talk with your team, there needs to be a balance between small talk and work communication.

-➡️ Make yourself more approachable
+- Make yourself more approachable,

-Leaders often underestimate how difficult it can be for their staff to talk to them.
+According to the findings of a research study titled Speaking truth to power, leaders often underestimate how difficult it can be for their staff to talk to them.

 - Are you honestly interested in your team’s opinions?

 - Have you assessed how risky it feels for employees to approach you?

 - Are you aware of the political game your staff might play? (e.g. They might only say what you want to hear due to your position and status.)

 - What status labels do employees apply to you and you to them? (e.g. “CEO”, “young”, “new”, etc.)

 - What do you need to do to encourage others to speak freely?

 On top of that, you can always try to see how you are perceived by your employees by asking them.